 There will be no direct benefit to you/your child for allowing your/your child's specimen to be used for research.
-Research results will not be returned to you/your children.
-However, we hope we will learn something that will help in the treatment of future patients through the advancement of science and understanding of health and disease.
+However, we hope we will learn something that will help in the treatment of future patients.

 What financial issues should I consider before donating?